clintoy18/clintoy18/README.md

 🔹 Backend Developer based in the Philippines 🇵🇭
 🔹 Currently exploring frontend technologies to grow as a Full Stack Developer
-🔹 Skilled in Laravel (Blade), PHP, MySQL, and Tailwind CSS
+🔹 Skilled in Laravel,PHP, MySQL, and Tailwind CSS
 🔹 Follows service-repository pattern and writes clean, maintainable code
 🔹 Passionate about public service and using tech for community impact
 🔹 Open for collaborations on front-end or full-stack projects